BluePlanetLife/openedx-server-prep/README.md

 * Additional Packages
   * htop
 * Backup and Restore
-  * Backup to the the machine executing the playbook
+  * Backup to the the machine executing the playbook (can be set to localhost)
   * Restore the backup just created
   * Your previous backups will remain in the files/backups folder